 Notes

-This soup can also be served chilled, making it a refreshing option for summer.
+This soup can also be served chilled.
+Perfect for warm-weather days.

-If the soup is too thick, adjust the consistency by stirring in a little more stock until it reaches your desired texture.
+If the soup turns out too thick, simply stir in a splash of extra stock until it reaches your preferred consistency.